 Debrecen is home to the University of Debrecen, whose main building is a widely-praised piece of architecture.
 The university has many departments and is a major research centre in Europe.

-Miskolc is a town situated in north-east Hungary, and is mostly known for its heavy industry.
+Miskolc is a city situated in north-east Hungary, and is mostly known for its heavy industry.
 With a population close to 190,000, Miskolc is the third largest town in Hungary.
 It is also the seat of Borsod-Abaúj-Zemplén county and the regional centre of the Northern Hungary region.

 Miskolc is not a very historic city, but by the 19th century it had become an important commercial centre due to its geographical location.
 Later, with the industrialization of the country, Miskolc became an industrial centre thanks to the coal and ore mines nearby.